 AR and VR have come a long way from the novelties they were a few years ago.
 Businesses and government agencies are using both AR and VR to deliver service, train their employees and improve business processes.

-According to Forbes, over 50% of the workforce is expected to be working remotely by 2020.
+According to Forbes, over 50% of the workforce is expected to be working remotely by the end of 2020.
 So companies will need to innovate to ensure their employees are well-connected, and have access to training without unnecessary travel.
 Virtual and Augmented reality provide a solution in the form of realistic training scenarios that can be delivered outside of the classroom.

 For example, hardware company CISCO has found a novel way of helping technicians install equipment more easily using Augmented Reality.
 Flipping through instruction manuals slows down machine installation and repairs, and it can be difficult to apply instructions to real-world situations.
 So AR is used to overlay virtual tutorials onto the actual equipment.
 This makes the whole process much quicker, and helps technicians understand how to use the assembly tools in a variety of circumstances.